Furyton/awesome-language-model-analysis/README.md

 - **How fine can fine-tuning be?
 Learning efficient language models** [[paper link]](https://proceedings.mlr.press/v108/radiya-dixit20a.html) 2020-06-03
 Evani Radiya-Dixit; Xin Wang

 </details>

 ### **Other Phenomena / Discoveries**

+Papers discussing other interesting phenomena or discoveries related to the behavior and properties of language models.

 <details open>
 <summary><em>paper list (click to fold / unfold)</em></summary>